-3. Hold the top of the sideboard with one hand, with the other hand use an index or forefinger to release the latch, by first pulling up to approximately 90 degrees from the vertical, using the palm of your hand push up on the handle until it is almost vertical and the latch is released.
+3. Hold the top of the sideboard with one hand, with the other hand release the latch, by first pulling up to approximately 90 degrees from the vertical, using the palm of your hand push up on the handle until it is almost vertical and the latch is released.
 Repeat the procedure for the latch located at the opposite end of the sideboard.
-Maintain pressure on the sideboard with both hands until it is safe to lower the sideboard gently.
+Maintain pressure on the sideboard until it is safe to lower the sideboard gently.